MainaKimani/noteit-frontend/README.md

 This is a small react project that interacts with Django on the backend (https://github.com/MainaKimani/noteit)

+Here is a link to a simple, functional application (React Frontend integrated with the Django backend) - https://noteit.onrender.com

 ## Screenshots of the app
 1. sign up